gingledoof/osu-bot/README.md

 1) Download osu! and locate the User folder
 2) Extract the contents of User.rar into the User folder
 3) Change the following settings: Ignore Beatmap skins, Unlimited Frame Rate, and disable all settings in General
+4) Set game to windowed mode, so as to reduce issues with capturing frames
-4) Set monitor to 1980x1080, as this is the only resolution that currently works.
+5) Set monitor to 1980x1080, as this is the only resolution that currently works.

 # Using the bot